byjg/php-rest-reference-architecture/docs/unattended_setup.md

 ## Security Note

 The `setup.json` file is listed in `.gitignore` to prevent accidentally committing it to version control.
-Make sure to keep it outside of your project directories or add it to your global gitignore if it contains sensitive information.
+If it contains sensitive information, consider adding it to your global gitignore as well.